 Only problem with this set-up is these shoes are almost impossible to find in developing countries.
-So if I lose them I’m kinda screwed.
+So if I lose them I’m pretty screwed.

 Maybe you don’t want to travel with one pair of shoes, but you should really think long and hard about the shoes you’re bringing with you.
 They take up a lot of space in your bag.
 Try to cover as many bases with as few pairs as you can.

 Maybe this is a sign I’m getting old, but I’m over sharing a room with 8 to 16 strangers.
 But I can’t deny that staying in a hostel is the best way to meet fellow travellers.
 The perfect scenario is booking a private room in a hostel, but these are usually super expensive.

 So how can you get the social aspect of a hostel without having to suffer dorm living or burning a hole in your wallet?
 Here’s what I do.

 Find out the most social hostel in the area.
 Make sure they have a large common area and a fully functioning bar.
 Book one night in the hostel, and in your time there make yourself known to as many people as possible, especially the people that work there (it’s particularly important that the staff like you).

 The next day find a super cheap guesthouse round the corner from the hostel.
 I’ve almost always been able to find a basic private room for the same price as a bed in a dorm at a popular hostel, certainly you’ll be able to find one for a fraction of what a private room in a hostel costs.

 Because you’re “in” at the hostel and with the hostel staff, you’ll be able to hang out in the hostel and at the bar even though you’ve checked out.
 People probably won’t even realise you’re not staying there anymore.